theowoo/webcaptioner-youtube/README.md

-# webcaptioner-stream
+# webcaptioner-youtube

-A way to stream caption requests from Web Captioner to your terminal.
+Stream caption requests from Web Captioner to YouTube Live by combining [jlacson/webcaptioner-stream](https://github.com/jlacson/webcaptioner-stream) and [this answer from Nattawu](https://stackoverflow.com/a/61682354).
 A really rough POC!

+## Configuration

+Edit `stream.py`, change the variable `STREAM_KEY` to your YouTube stream key (`xxxx-xxxx-xxxx-xxxx`).

 ## Environment Set Up